darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 ## 1. Overview

 Taleb (2007) gives a Black Swan three attributes: it lies outside the realm of regular expectation, it carries an extreme impact, and human nature makes it explainable after the fact.
 The second and third attributes are history and psychology.
-The first one is statistics, and it hides an assumption that this whole project has been circling since Week 2: an event is only "outside regular expectation" relative to a model of what regular expectation is.
+The first one can be statisically measured.
+It measures an assumption that this whole project has been considering since Week 2.
+An event is only "outside regular expectation" relative to a model of what regular expectation is.
 A 12% down day is impossible under one distribution and merely a bad decade under another.
 So the question "were the dot-com crash, the GFC, COVID-19 and the 2022 Fed tightening Black Swans?" is not answerable in the abstract.
-It is answerable per model, and that is what I did this week.
+It is answerable per mode

-This week also puts a new name in the bibliography: Taleb (2007), the fifth reference alongside the locked four.
+This week also puts a new name in the bibliography: Taleb (2007).

-I measured this four ways, one per section below.
-First with hindsight: the exceedance probability of each crisis's worst day under the five full-sample fits (Gaussian, Laplace, Student-t, VG, NIG), turned into an implied return period in years, plus the Bayesian version from the Week 4 posteriors.
-Then honestly, at the time: each model refitted on the 500 trading days before the crisis window opens and scored on the crisis itself.
-Then as a whole: 4,000 simulated twenty-five-year histories from each fitted model, to see how often a history contains what 2000 to 2024 actually contained.
-And finally on timing, a permutation test on the Week 7 backtest violations: granting each model its own number of hits, could the observed 21-day clusters arise if hits arrived independently?
+I measured this four ways.
+First with hindsight: the probability of each crisis's worst day under the five full-sample fits (Gaussian, Laplace, Student-t, VG, NIG).

-The verdict comes in two halves.
-On magnitude, the Black Swan is an artifact of the Gaussian: the worst COVID-19 day is a once-per-10^22.7-years event under the Gaussian posterior (about four trillion ages of the universe), a once-per-125-years event under the NIG, and a once-per-decade event under the Student-t with its full-sample tail index ν = 2.648.
-On timing, the swan is real for every model in the class: no iid marginal, however heavy its tail, can place eleven or twelve 99% VaR violations inside one 21-day window, and all four models watched exactly that happen in late February 2020 (permutation p < 1/20,000).
+The Black Swan is an artifact of the Gaussian: the worst COVID-19 day is a once-per-10^22.7-years event under the Gaussian posterior (about four trillion ages of the universe), a once-per-125-years event under the NIG, and a once-per-decade event under the Student-t with its full-sample tail index ν = 2.648.
+On timing, the swan is real for every model in the class: no iid marginal, however heavy its tail, can place eleven or twelve 99% VaR violations inside one 21-day window, and all four models watched exactly that happen in late February 2020.

 ---